kratikQwinix/qwinix-labs-docs/_posts/2015-10-18-containers.markdown

   $ docker ps
   {% endhighlight %}

- command lists the running containers, and -a can be used to list all containers and -q to return container Ids.
+ command which lists the running containers and -a can be used to list all containers and -q to return container Ids as shown below.

 {% highlight sh %}
   $ docker ps -a -q